fabmartins/ngMaterialToast/README.md

 $ npm start

 ## About
-This small AngularJS Toast Module was developed as a request from the Hotmilhas company.
+This is a small AngularJS Toast Module was developed as a request from a travel c.